Ed Sullivan: Personal life

 Sullivan was engaged to champion swimmer Sybil Bauer, but she died of cancer in 1927 at the age of 23.

 In 1926, Sullivan met and began dating Sylvia Weinstein.
 Initially she told her family that she was dating a Jewish man named Ed Solomon, but her brother discovered it was Sullivan, who was Catholic.
 Both their families were strongly opposed to interfaith marriage, which resulted in a discontinuous relationship for the next three years.
 They were finally married on April 28, 1930, in a City Hall ceremony.
 Eight months later Sylvia gave birth to Elizabeth ("Betty"), named after Sullivan's mother, who had died that year.
 In 1952, Betty Sullivan married the Ed Sullivan Shows producer, Bob Precht.

+In 1956 Sullivan was in an automobile accident that broke several ribs, and knocked out his teeth, changing his appearance.
+He also suffered from a stomach ulcer, which was aggravated by smoking and drinking alcohol.

 The Sullivans rented a suite of rooms at the Hotel Delmonico in 1944 after living at the Hotel Astor on Times Square for many years.
 Sullivan rented a suite next door to the family suite, which he used as an office until The Ed Sullivan Show was canceled in 1971.
 Sullivan habitually called his wife after every program to get her critique.

 The Sullivans regularly dined and socialized at New York City's best-known clubs and restaurants including the Stork Club, Danny's Hide-A-Way, and Jimmy Kelly's.
 His friends included celebrities and U.S. presidents.
 He also received audiences with popes.

 Sylvia Sullivan was a financial advisor for her husband.
 She died on March 16, 1973, at Mount Sinai Hospital from a ruptured aorta.